 I’m always surprised to learn when people haven’t heard of Airbnb.
 If you’re looking for temporary furnished accomodation, you can search via Airbnb for a whole home if you’d like.

 Paul and I did this for about 2 weeks when we arrived in LA while we were on an apartment search after moving.
 Do check out the site!
+Use our referral link and get $30 off your first stay.
 We stayed friends with BOTH of our Airbnb hosts and they were great at giving us an inside scoop about how our new city works.

 12) Buy Car Insurance